Generate metrics from 100% of ingested spans, regardless of whether the spans are indexed by a retention filter.

-RUM-based metrics are considered to be custom metrics.
-Datadog recommends avoiding grouping by unbounded or extremely high cardinality attributes such as timestamps, user IDs, request IDs, and session IDs.
-For more information, see Log Management Data Security.
+Important Note: Span-based metrics are considered custom metrics and billed accordingly.
+Avoid grouping by unbounded or extremely high cardinality attributes like timestamps, user IDs, request IDs, or session IDs to avoid impacting your billing.

 After a metric is created, only two fields can be updated:

 Change the set of matching spans to be aggregated into metrics.